-Companies face security risks, threats, and challenges every day.
-Some think these terms all mean the same thing.
-But they’re more nuanced.
+All companies face security risks, threats, and challenges every day.
+Many think these terms all mean the same thing, but they’re more nuanced.
 Understanding the subtle differences between them will help you better protect your cloud assets.

 - A risk is a potential for loss of data or a weak spot.

 - A threat is a type of attack or adversary.

 - A challenge is an organization’s hurdles in implementing practical cloud security.

 Let’s consider an example: An API endpoint hosted in the cloud and exposed to the public Internet is a risk, the attacker who tries to access sensitive data using that API is the threat (along with any specific techniques they could try), and your organization’s challenge is effectively protecting public APIs while keeping them available for legitimate users or customers who need them.